Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Paying off debt is a great goal, whether you have credit card balances, student loans, or another type of debt.
 Once you’re finished, you don’t need to pay expensive interest charges anymore or find money in your budget for debt payments.

 Any effort to reduce your debt is commendable.
 That includes doing it yourself or with a debt relief program if you need a helping hand.
-But there are bad ways to pay off debt that could actually make your debt situation worse.
-Here are a few tactics to avoid and what to do instead.
+But there are bad ways to pay off debt that could actually do more harm than good.

 1. Taking a Payday Loan